Patrick Kujala: GT3 racing

 Kujala entered the Blancpain GT Endurance series in 2017, driving for Barwell Motorsport, teamed up with Martin Kodrić.
 They finished second in the Pro-Am Cup with 87 points.

-That same year, he finished third in the Lamborghini Super Trofeo World finals with Richard Antinucci.
-Kujala also competed in one round of the Intercontinental GT Challenge and in two rounds in British GT, again with Barwell Motorsport in a Lamborghini Huracan GT3.
+That same year, Kujaia finished third in the Lamborghini Super Trofeo World finals with Richard Antinucci.
+He also competed in one round of the Intercontinental GT Challenge and in two rounds in British GT, again with Barwell Motorsport in a Lamborghini Huracan GT3.

 In 2018, Kujala won the 24 Hours of Spa in the Am class alongside teammates Richard Abra, Adrian Amstutz and Leonid Matchinski.
 He also competed in eight rounds of the Lamborghini Super Trofeo European Championship and one British GT event that year.

 In 2019, Kujala moved over to Porsche Carrera Cup Italy, driving for Bonaldi Motorsport.
 He finished third in the standings on 133 points, with two race wins.
 He also competed in one Intercontinental GT Challenge event, one Blancpain GT Series Endurance Cup event and two International GT Open events.
 He also raced in various 24 hours endurance races.

-In 2020, he won the Silver Cup title of the GT World Challenge Europe Endurance Cup with Barwell Motorsport alongside Alex MacDowall and Frederik Schandorff.
+In 2020, Kujala won the Silver Cup title of the GT World Challenge Europe Endurance Cup with Barwell Motorsport alongside Alex MacDowall and Frederik Schandorff.
 He also finished second in that year's British GT Championship alongside Sam de Haan, driving for Ram Racing.